conduktor/conduktor-coding-challenge/software-engineers/README.md

 Don't hesitate to do the challenges presented here and tell us: jobs@conduktor.io!

-We're hiring Software Engineers familiar with the Apache Kafka ecosystem (developers & ops), who work on the JVM (Kotlin/Scala/ZIO), with an interest for smart UI/UX.
+We're hiring Software Engineers familiar with the Apache Kafka ecosystem (as Developers & Ops) and the JVM (Kotlin/Scala/ZIO), with an interest for smart UI/UX.
 More details: https://www.conduktor.io/jobs/

 # The Challenge